Diagonal Packing for Efficient Homomorphic Sparse Matrix-Vector Multiplication: Iterative-Improvement Heuristics for 2DPP

 \subsection{Iterative–Improvement Heuristics for 2DPP}

 The second phase of the proposed approach takes the row/column permutations $\pi_R$ and $\pi_C$ produced by the heuristics above and \emph{refines} them by repeatedly applying perturbations.
 Each perturbation proposes a nearby configuration—ranging from small, local tweaks to larger, block-level rearrangements.
 While doing so, we keep track of the objective value $s(\Ab_{\pi_R,\pi_C})$.
 The {\em incumbent}, i.e., the solution at hand, is updated only when a proposal strictly reduces the number of occupied cyclic diagonals.
-This scheme therefore performs a biased exploration of the search space, favouring improving moves while still probing diverse neighbourhoods through randomisation.
+This scheme therefore performs a biased exploration of the search space, favoring improving moves while still probing diverse neighborhoods through randomization.

-A long line of work reduces matrix \emph{bandwidth}, \emph{profile}/\emph{wavefront}, or related criteria via local, iterative–improvement ideas, e.g.,~\citep{https://doi.org/10.1002/nla.1859,GONZAGADEOLIVEIRA2020106434,10.1137/S1064827500379215,10.1145/592843.592844}.
+A long line of work reduces the matrix \emph{bandwidth} and \emph{profile}/\emph{wavefront} via local, iterative improvement, e.g.,~\citep{https://doi.org/10.1002/nla.1859,GONZAGADEOLIVEIRA2020106434,10.1137/S1064827500379215,10.1145/592843.592844}.
 These methods all rely on small, local perturbations that monotonically improve a chosen objective (or accept ties according to secondary rules).
-As stated above, we focus on
+As stated above, we focus on $s(\Ab_{\pi_R, \pi_C})$ defined in Def.
+3.1.

-Unlike bandwidth (a {\em maximum}) or antibandwidth (a {\em minimum})—both change by 1 when two {\em neighbouring} rows/columns are swapped, $s(\Ab_{\pi_R, \pi_C})$ can change by several units after a single neighbour perturbation.
+Unlike bandwidth (a {\em maximum}) or antibandwidth (a {\em minimum})—both change by 1 when two {\em neighboring} rows/columns are swapped, $s(\Ab_{\pi_R, \pi_C})$ can change by several units after a single neighbor perturbation.
 Let rows \(r\) and \(r{+}1\) have degrees \(\delta_R(r)\) and \(\delta_R({r+1})\).
 Suppose each nonzero in these two rows currently lies on a diagonal that \emph{no other} row uses (worst case), and that after swapping the two rows, the resulting diagonal indices are all \emph{new} with respect to the rest of the matrix.
 Hence, one adjacent row/column swap can empty up or occupy up to \(\Delta = \delta_R(r) + \delta_R(r+1)\) diagonals, so $s(\Ab_{\pi_R, \pi_C})$ may increase or decrease by \(\Delta\).
 This makes the optimization process much more erratic and harder to manage compared to bandwidth/antibandwidth.